 What do you think about The Inkey List?
 What about this specific product and its marketing?

-This product was provided for review, which did not affect my opinion.
+This product was provided for editorial consideration, which did not affect my opinion.
 This post also contains affiliate links – if you decide to click through and support Lab Muffin financially (at no extra cost to you), thank you!
 For more information, see Disclosure Policy.

 10 thoughts on “Sneaky Marketing?
 The Inkey List Succinic Acid Acne Treatment”

 Thank you VERY MUCH for bringing this issue out!